ibanknatoPrad/emuDownloadCenter-wiki/Collecting-walktrough.md

     InfoVersion	                = Version of the INI file layout.

     [VERSION]
+    FILE_ContentType            = Content type of the archive, can be: Program / Installer / Source / Extra.
+    FILE_ContentCategory        = Category of the content type, can be: Emulator / Plugin / Drivers.
+    FILE_Notes                  = Notes supporting the content of the archive (optional).
-    EMU_Download                = The online location of the 7Z archive file (with ending slash /) EMU_ReleaseDate             = The releasedate of the emulator (if you cannot find it, use the date on the executable file)
+    EMU_Download                = The online location of the 7Z archive file (with ending slash /).
+    EMU_ReleaseDate             = The releasedate of the emulator (if you cannot find it, use the date on the executable file).
-    EMU_Notes                   = Some small emulator notes (Working / Not working) EMU_ExecutableFile          = Executable file to start the emulator (EXE/COM), please no CMD/BAT files.
+    EMU_Notes                   = Some small emulator notes (Working / Not working).
+    EMU_ExecutableFile          = Executable file to start the emulator (EXE/COM), please no CMD/BAT files.
     EMU_ExecutableFolder        = Path inside archive where executable file is located.
     EMU_OS                      = Operating system.
-    EMU_OSVersion               = Version of the operating system, comma seperated. (example: XP,Vista,7,8,10) EMU_OSArchitecture          = Operating system architecture, comma seperated. (example: x86 for win32 and x64 for win64)
+    EMU_OSVersion               = Version of the operating system, comma seperated. (example: XP,Vista,7,8,10).
+    EMU_OSArchitecture          = Operating system architecture, comma seperated. (example: x86 for win32 and x64 for win64).
     INFO_PackedSize             = Autofilled by EDC manager in this GitHub repo.
-(Packed size of the archive contents) INFO_UnpackedSize           = Autofilled by EDC manager in this GitHub repo.
-(Unpacked size of the archive contents) INFO_CRC32Executable        = Autofilled by EDC manager in this GitHub repo.
-(CRC32 of the executable to start the emulator)
+(Packed size of the archive contents).
+    INFO_UnpackedSize           = Autofilled by EDC manager in this GitHub repo.
+(Unpacked size of the archive contents).
+    INFO_CRC32Executable        = Autofilled by EDC manager in this GitHub repo.
+(CRC32 of the executable to start the emulator).
     INFO_CRC32Archive           = Autofilled by EDC manager in this GitHub repo.
-(CRC32 of the emulator archive)
+(CRC32 of the emulator archive).

 **Specifications:**
 * **`[VERSION]`** mostly exists of numbers, all letters have to be lowercase, no spaces or non-ascii characters (may only contain a 'minus' -)